Creating a dynamic website to help educate and prepare people in the event of a life threatening natural disaster.

+The new websites have improved accuracy to visitors and made it more efficient to use for website administrators.
 In the event of an emergency, multiple PIMS can be assessing the site and informing the public about their specific region updates from anywhere remotely.
-Meanwhile a primary site administrator has access to everything - including the ability to archive previous Emergency Events, as per their operational policies.
-Since launch, the product owner has stated that the new system has been intuitive and easy to use - making training PIMS simple and effective.
+Meanwhile, a primary site administrator has access to everything - including the ability to archive previous Emergency Events, as per their operational policies.
+Since its launch, the product owner has stated that the new system has been intuitive and easy to use - making training PIMS simple and effective.